 Applicants must currently be resident in the UK and have permanent leave to remain.

-For non EEA-nationals (excluding Swiss nationals) each applicant must have been granted indefinite leave to remain or a right of abode to live and work in the UK.
-We will require evidence of two years' residency and employment history in the UK.
+For foreign nationals (excluding Republic of Ireland) each applicant must have been granted indefinite leave to remain or right of abode to live and work in the UK or settled/pre-settled status to live and work in the UK.
+We will require one of the following documents as evidence:

 Applicants must not hold any level of diplomatic immunity.